Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Introduction

-In this paper, we aim to design a low complexity OTFS receiver with the SP scheme.
-To reduce the number of unknown channel parameters and improve the accuracy of CE, we adopt the BEM CE.
-To reduce the CE complexity, we use the GCE basis.
+In this paper, we aim to develop a low complexity OTFS receiver with the SP scheme.
+To reduce the number of unknown channel parameters and improve the accuracy of CE, we adopt the GCE-BEM CE.
 In this work, leveraging the message passing techniques, with SP in the DD domain and the GCE BEM for channels, a message passing based iterative receiver called the SP-DD receiver is proposed.
 Compared to existing receivers, the SP-DD receiver drastically reduces the computational complexity while with marginal performance loss.
-To make the SP scheme more efficient, we design the pilot signals carefully to achieve pilot power concentration, facilitating the reduction of the pilot power without decreasing the accuracy of CE.
-This leads to a receiver named SP-DD-D. Extensive simulation results are provided to demonstrate the superiority of the proposed receivers against known receivers.
+To make the SP scheme more efficient, we design the pilot signals carefully to achieve pilot power concentration, facilitating the reduction of the pilot power without decreasing the performance of the receiver, leading to a receiver named SP-DD-D, which can also reduce the peak-to-average power ratio (PAPR) of OTFS signals.
+Extensive simulation results are provided to demonstrate the superiority of the proposed receivers against existing receivers.

 This paper is organized as follows.
 In Section \ref{Sys-M}, the OTFS system model is presented.
 In Section \ref{MPFG}, leveraging the message passing techniques, we first propose the SP-DD receiver, and then, with carefully designed pilot signals, the SP-DD-D receiver is proposed.
+Pilot power ratio determination and complexity analysis are given in Section \ref{PA}.
 Simulation results are provided in Section \ref{SR} to demonstrate the performance of the proposed receivers, and the paper is concluded in Section \ref{sec7}.

 \emph{Notation:} Matrices and vectors are denoted by uppercase and lowercase bold letters, respectively.
-The identity matrix is represented as ${\bf{I}}$.
+The identity matrix is represented as ${\bf{I}}_M$ (${\bf{I}}_M \in {\bf{C}}^{M \times M}$).
 The notation $\otimes$ denotes the Kronecker product, and $\odot$ and $./$ represent the element-wise product and division operations.
 We use $diag\left( {{a_1},{a_2}, \cdots ,{a_n}} \right)$ to represent a diagonal matrix with the diagonal elements ${a_1},{a_2}, \cdots ,{a_n}$.
 The operator ${\bf{vec}}(\bf{A})$ reshapes the matrix $\bf{A}$ to produce a column vector, and ${\bf{vec}^{-1}}(\bf{a})$ is the inverse operation of ${\bf{vec}}(\bf{A})$, which returns the matrix $\bf{A}$.
-The notation $\lfloor\cdot\rfloor$ represents the rounding up operation, and $<\cdot>$ represents the averaging operation.
+The notation $\lceil\cdot\rceil$ represents the rounding up operation, and $<\cdot>$ represents the averaging operation.